 I got to meet some of the villagers:

 …including the Padaung “Giraffe women,” who have become famous for wearing brass or iron rings around their necks.
 They start with about 4-5 rings at age 5, adding about 1 a year until they reach 22-25 rings.
 They do this for many reasons, including having them as a traditional sign of beauty.

-For those of you who are quick to judge, ask yourself whether it’s any different from the societal pressures that compelled some girls to undergo Chinese foot-binding, Korean eyelid surgery, or American & European nosejobs/breast implants/constant dieting past the point of anorexia?
+And those of you who are quick to judge the rings themselves, ask yourself whether it’s any different from the societal pressures that compelled some girls to undergo Chinese foot-binding, Korean eyelid surgery, or American & European nosejobs/breast implants/constant dieting past the point of anorexia?

 More on this: Giraffe women (Burma & Thailand).